-k.
-Public Facilities.
+- Public Facilities.
 Institutional sites will accommodate public or quasi-public land uses.
 Activities in the institutional areas will vary greatly and shall include schools, libraries, hospitals, fire stations and other land uses that provide essential services to the general public.
-Sites developed in institutional areas should meet the highest standards with the facilities offering design elements that will make the Institutional developments compatible with surrounding land uses.

-Developments in these areas shall contain landscaping and recreational features as per the City's Parks and Trails Element of the General Plan.
+Sites developed in institutional areas should meet the highest standards with the facilities offering design elements that will make the institutional developments compatible with surrounding land uses. - Developments in these areas shall contain landscaping and recreational features as per the City's Parks and Trails Element of the General Plan. - k.
+Agricultural.

-- I. Agricultural.
 The Agricultural designation is provided to identify lands that are appropriate and suitable for agricultural activities.
 Dwelling sites may be permitted in the Agricultural areas where the parcel size is 5 acres or larger.
 Roadways in the area may be designed to the City's rural street standards.
 Careful consideration shall be given if or when infrastructure is extended through Agricultural areas.
-Home sites in the Agricultural areas shall most frequently be served by individual wells and septic systems. - 1.2 Maintain the Zoning Code and the Zoning Map that govern the City's land development activities. - 1.3 The relationship of planned land uses should reflect consideration of existing development, historic preservation, environmental conditions, service and transportation needs, and fiscal impacts. - 1.4 Developed areas should be protected and revitalized by promoting new development and the adaptive reuse of existing community resources. - 1.5 The Land Use Plan should provide for a full range and mix of land uses including residential, commercial, industrial, and special use areas.
+Home sites in the Agricultural areas shall most frequently be served by individual wells and septic systems. - Utilize the Land Use Map as a guide when making land use decisions in order to create 1.2 relationships between distinct land uses that will function appropriately over time.
+As a guide, the Land Use Map will be prepared with the understanding that zoning boundaries will not precisely match the designations on the Land Use Map.
+The Land Use Map illustrates the comprehensive development pattern that the City promotes and supports.
+Site specific zoning decisions shall be made by considering an individual application's adherence to principles contained in this document and the propensity of any proposal to bolster or disrupt the land use pattern described by the Land Use Plan. - 1.3 Maintain the Zoning Code and the Zoning Map that govern the City's land development activities. - 1.4 The relationship of planned land uses should reflect consideration of existing development, historic preservation, environmental conditions, service and transportation needs, and fiscal impacts. - Developed areas should be protected and revitalized by promoting new development and the adaptive 1.5 reuse of existing community resources. - 1.6 The Land Use Plan should provide for a full range and mix of land uses including residential, commercial, industrial, and special use areas. - 1.7 A variety of quality housing types should be provided, where appropriate, and innovative development patterns and building methods that will result in more affordable housing should be encouraged.

-- 1.6 A variety of quality housing types should be provided, where appropriate, and innovative development patterns and building methods that will result in more affordable housing should be encouraged. - 1.7 Transitions between different land uses and intensities should be made gradually with compatible uses, particularly where natural or man-made buffers are not available. - 1.8 Growth should be guided to locations contiguous to existing development or on "in-fill" properties to provide City services and transportation in a cost-effective and efficient manner. - 1.9 Development approval, throughout the community should be tied to the construction of primary culinary and secondary water, sewer, storm drainage, and circulation systems, electriCity, and roads. - 1.10 Density increases should be considered only upon demonstration of adequate infrastructure and resource availability. - 1.11 An interconnecting open space system which is accessible to the public should be provided including pedestrian linkages, recreational areas, natural areas, and drainage-ways.
-A plan for a major trail system through the City should be considered. - 1.12 Nonresidential uses should be highly accessible, clustered near the center of their service areas, and developed compatibly with the uses and character of surrounding districts. - 1.13 Land use patterns should be encouraged that reduce travel distances for employment and essential services, limit pollution, allow for alternative modes of transportation and conserve energy.
+- 1.8 Transitions between different land uses and intensities should be made gradually with compatible uses, particularly where natural or man-made buffers are not available. - 1.9 Growth should be guided to locations contiguous to existing development or on "in-fill" properties to provide City services and transportation in a cost-effective and efficient manner. - Development approval, throughout the community should be tied to the construction of primary culinary 1.10 and secondary water, sewer, storm drainage, and circulation systems, electricity, and roads. - 1.11 Density increases should be considered only upon demonstration of adequate infrastructure and resource availability. - 1.12 An interconnecting open space system which is accessible to the public should be provided including pedestrian linkages, recreational areas, natural areas, and drainage-ways.
+A plan for a major trail system through the City should be considered. - Nonresidential uses should be highly accessible, clustered near the center of their service areas, and 1.13 developed compatibly with the uses and character of surrounding districts. - 1.14 Land use patterns should be encouraged that reduce travel distances for employment and essential services, limit pollution, allow for alternative modes of transportation and conserve energy.